 Q: What is underinsured motorists’ (UIM) coverage and how does it work?A:

 A: Ohio law requires all drivers to have proof of financial responsibility, proving that they can pay for injuries or damages to others if they cause a car accident.
 The minimum amount required is $25,000 per person and $50,000 per accident, and most drivers meet this requirement by buying car insurance that includes liability insurance.
 Drivers who do not meet this requirement are “uninsured.”
 In some cases, a driver may have the required amount of financial responsibility or liability coverage, but not enough to pay for the injuries they cause.
 In these situations, the driver is “underinsured.”

-A: You can negotiate directly with the driver’s insurance company; however, most UIM policies require you to get permission from your UIM insurance carrier BEFORE you settle your claim.
+You can negotiate directly with the driver’s insurance company; however, most UIM policies require you to get permission from your UIM insurance company BEFORE you settle your claim with the driver's insurance company.
 Your insurance company may have a right to collect their UIM payments directly from the underinsured driver.
-If you settle your claim, you jeopardize your company’s right to recover, and your company may deny your UIM claim.
-Notify your insurance company if you think that the at-fault driver may be underinsured.
+If you settle your claim without permission, you jeopardize your company’s right to recover, and your company may deny your UIM claim.
+Notify your insurance company as soon as possible if you think that the at-fault driver may be underinsured.

 Q: Will making a claim for UIM coverage make my insurance premiums go up?

 A: Probably not.
 Ohio law prohibits insurance companies from increasing the cost of auto insurance policies solely because an insured makes an uninsured or underinsured claim.
 However, this may not apply if you contributed to causing the accident or if you violated a motor vehicle law.